Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-1/Challenge-2.md

 To complete this challenge successfully:

    - Verify the implementation of Implement Code Scanning and CodeQL.
-   - Configure the Repository security advisories feature and create temporary private fork.
+   - Configure the Repository security advisories feature and create a temporary private fork.

 ## Additional Resources: